-In the following we present some results obtained from our experiment to compare these three strategies.
-The nine workloads are named ci for $0 \le i \le 8$ and the system workload becomes heavier when i increases.
-A job is considered short if its length is shorter than 150 and long if the job length is longer than 6000.
+In the following paragraphs we present some results obtained from our experiment.
+The nine workloads are named w_i for $0 \le i \le 8$ and the system workload becomes heavier when i increases.
+A job is considered short if its length is shorter than 150 and long if the length is longer than 6000.
 With such setting, around 25% of the total jobs will be short jobs, another approximately 25% be long jobs, and the rest are considered as medium sized jobs.

 We first compare Strategy 1 and Strategy 2.
-The experimental results for the comparison are obtained by setting the length of time slots to 1.
+The experimental results are obtained by setting the length of each time slot to 1.
 As mentioned previously, the only difference between these two strategies is that long jobs are not allowed to run simultaneously on the same processors at any given time when Strategy 2 is adopted.
-We can see from Table 1 and Table 2 that by further limiting the number of long jobs on each processor both average slowdown for all jobs and average slowdown for short jobs are markedly decreased.
+We can see from Table 1 and Table 2 that when Strategy 2 is adopted, both average slowdown for all jobs and average slowdown for short jobs are markedly decreased.
 This significant improvement in job performance is also seen when using the workloads generated from a different workload modeling procedure [17].

 As shown in Table 2, when Strategy 2 is adopted, the average slowdown for short jobs decreases as the system workload becomes heavier.
 This is caused by the way the workloads are generated.
-As described in the previous section, all other 8 workloads (from c1 to c8) are generated from a baseline workload (c0) by increasing average job service time.
+As described in the previous section, all other 8 workloads (from w_1 to w_8) are generated from a baseline workload (w_0) by increasing average job service time.
 In our experiment, however, we consider short jobs as those with a job length shorter than 150.
-When we measure average slowdown for short jobs, c1 will have less short jobs than c0 and c2 contains less short ones than c1, and so on.
+When we measure average slowdown for short jobs, w_1 has less short jobs than w_0 and w_2 contains less short ones than w_1 , and so on.
 Therefore, we cannot claim that average slowdown for short jobs is decreased when the system workload becomes heavier.